Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Data Analysis

 We also have features based on the education and academic major overlap.
 These features are \emph{education overlap mean}, \emph{education standard deviation}, \emph{major overlap mean}, and \emph{major standard deviation}.
 For each one we calculate the relevant Jaccard index over all pairs of leadership members, and then take the mean and standard deviation.
 For education, the Jaccard index is taken with respect to the schools attended by each member and for major, the Jaccard index is taken with respect to the academic majors of each member.

 A more complex feature we use is \emph{major company similarity} which captures the similarity of the academic major of the leadership and the company sector.
 We use the WordNet lexical database to create a semantic similarity score between each member's major and the sector of their company \citep{wordnet}.
 We use the Palmer-Wu similarity score, which measures the similarity of words in a semantic network based on the distances to their most common ancestor and to the root \citep{wu1994verbs}.
 This score is zero for totally different words and one for equivalent words.
-We average the Palmer-Wu major-sector similarity score for each member to obtain the feature value.
+We average the Palmer-Wu major-sector similarity score over the leadership members to obtain the feature value.

 A final feature we use is \emph{leadership age}.
 This is simply the average age of all leadership members when the company was founded.
 To estimate the age we assume that each member is 18 when finishing high-school and 22 when finishing undergraduate education.
-With this assumption, we set the age of a member to be equal to $22 +$ company founding year $-$ year member received/would have received his undergraduate degree.
+With this assumption, we set the age of a member to be equal to $22$ plus the company founding year minus the year the member received/would have received an undergraduate degree.

-For emphasis, we mention again that great care was taken to ensure that the information that we used from LinkedIn did not violate causality.
-In particular, we made sure that an investor could have known the information that we acquired from LinkedIn when they were considering investing in a startup.
+In order to understand the impact of the leadership features, we plot the distribution of companies by funding round with the investor features rounded to the nearest whole number.
+Shown in Figure \ref{fig:execipoqpie} is an example for the feature \emph{executive IPO}.
+From these graphs, we can see that there is a higher exit rate for companies with a high \emph{executive IPO} value.
+The large difference in the exit rates suggests that previous success is a good indicator of future success.